 Buying and renting in San Diego can both be good options under the right circumstances.

 But I believe people underestimate the hassle of owning and the benefits of renting because they are hardwired to do so.

 Most of us have this deep-rooted feeling that homeownership equals success and that buying equals progress.

 Renting, on the other hand, is often seen as a form of failure – or even “settling.”

 If you can’t afford to buy, you just rent because you need a place to live, right?

 I think this line of thinking is dangerous, and I share this opinion with my clients often.
 I also share my own story of buying a home in San Diego as a cautionary tale.

 Keep reading to learn why buying without a plan – and at the wrong time – can actually work against your financial goals.

 Having a plan can backfire, too.
-Take a listen to my recent real estate story where my wife and I almost lost our entire life savings:
+Take a listen to my recent real estate story where my wife (who has an awesome mom podcast!) and I almost lost our entire life savings:

 WHY YOU SHOULDN’T BUY SAN DIEGO REAL ESTATE WITHOUT A PLAN